Break the tether of fear and re-discover your freedom.

 Let’s look at these two areas briefly with examples.
 Of American investment banking staff assigned to work in the EU, 87% of them work in the UK and of the EU’s capital markets, 78% of activity is conducted in the UK.
 Therefore should less people work from the UK and less capital investment be made through the UK, then there is a net loss that will relate to less revenue and fewer jobs.

-The EU keeps claiming that it is the biggest this and the strongest that, but how do you think things will look for them when Britain leaves the EU.
+How will things look after brexit for the EU.
 Consider the following according to The EU regional Social Progress Index which is based on fifty indicators, primarily from Eurostat that measures social progress for each of the 272 regions of the 28 member states:

 What are the strongest countries in the EU?